How does a whiplash occur?

 - Globus (a sensation of something stuck or of a lump or tightness in the throat).

-So what should you consider for optimal healing of your whiplash injury?
+So what should you consider for optimal healing of your injury?

-Begin Chiropractic care early – within a week of being injured.
+Begin Chiropractic care early – within a week of being injured from whiplash.

 At Revolution Chiropractic once we’ve performed a thorough consultation and examination, we compose all our findings and present you with a detailed report of diagnosis and recommendations to go along with it such as: